 The term resources file refers to characteristics of X Window System applications or applications built on X Window System technology.
-Resources values define all sorts of aspects of the X display on a workstation and the window applications that run in the X Window System environment.
+Resources values define aspects of the X display on a workstation and the window applications that run in the X Window System environment.